What is Family Day Care?

 Educators may offer care for up to 7 children at any one time; however, there is to be no more than 4 under school age.
 Their service is designated for children from infancy to 12 years.
 They may offer care during work hours, before and after school, during school holidays, and overnight and on weekends.

 Family Day Care offers parents the assurance of a small group setting, offering a safe, stimulating and enjoyable environment for their children.
 We recognize and encourage the importance of children to learn through play and exploration.
 Our learning environments foster and support each child’s individual needs and abilities for a child to reach their full potential.

 Educators work with the coordination unit and parents to plan a stimulating routine for your child.
 Through activities such as storytelling, arts and crafts, singing, playing games and social interactions with other children, a schedule will be constructed that enhances learning and social skills.

 Educators are monitored, supported and trained by our qualified staff, working closely with the children, educators and families.
 Excellence In Care educators are required to:

-- hold a current positive blue card, police check for themselves and other occupants in their homes must have a current positive blue card
+- Hold a current positive blue card; police check for themselves, and other occupants within their household must also attain a current, positive blue card

 - COVID-19 safe hygiene and practices